 Any points you don't redeem before closing your account will be lost, unless you keep another American Express credit card account open.

-So, the American Express Platinum card is a good card for big spenders who travel all the time and can wring every drop of value out of its benefits.
-But it’s too expensive for light spenders and occasional travelers.
+All in all, Amex Platinum is a good card for big spenders who travel all the time and can wring every drop of value out of its benefits.
+But it’s far too expensive for light spenders and occasional travelers.

 No, Amex points do not expire.
 Cash back and miles earned using American Express credit cards do not expire, either.
 However, points and other rewards can be forfeited when you close your account or when your account is closed due to inactivity.
 American Express will also cancel all points, miles or cash back earned during any billing period where a late payment occurs.… read full answer